yvesgurcan/chess-project/README.md

 - A static website written in React and served via GitHub Pages.
 - A GitHub repository to store game data.
 - Multiple Netlify functions (aka Lambdas) to retrieve and save games.
-- A websocket hosted on Heroku to enable multiplayer.
+- A websocket server hosted on Heroku to enable multiplayer.